did-method-plc/did-method-plc/README.md

 The operation log is self-certifying, and contains all the information needed to construct (or verify) the the current state of the DID document.

 Some trust is required in the PLC server.
-It's attacks are limited to:
+Its attacks are limited to:

 - Denial of service: rejecting valid operations, or refusing to serve some information about the DID
 - Misordering: In the event of a fork in DID document history, the server could choose to serve the "wrong" fork